GroupProject2020/Ovito/doc/python/introduction/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example presents a user-defined modifier function for calculating the mean square displacement (MSD) for a system of moving particles.
-OVITO provides the built-in `Displacement Vectors <../../particles.modifiers.displacement_vectors.html>`__ modifier, which calculates the individual displacement of each particle.
+OVITO provides the built-in :ovitoman:`Displacement Vectors <../../particles.modifiers.displacement_vectors>` modifier, which calculates the individual displacement of each particle.
 It stores its results in the ``"Displacement Magnitude"`` particle property.
 So all our user-defined modifier function needs to do is to sum up the squared displacement magnitudes and divide by the number of particles: